By-Laws of the Board of Trustees

 The Chairperson shall have a vote at any time and be counted in Quorum.

 The Board Chairperson shall appoint Trustees to all standing, special and Ad Hoc Committees of the Board and designate the Chairperson of such Committee unless otherwise determined by the Board of Trustees.
 The Chairperson shall appoint such Ad Hoc Committees as may be necessary.
 Such Committees shall be terminated at the completion of their appointed task and/or their work is accepted by the Board.
 The Chairperson shall coordinate all Board activities.
 The Chairperson shall represent the interests of the Board in working with the President and shall be the designated Board member to work in an official capacity with the President.
+It is the duty of the Chair with consultation with the Board to provide an evaluation of the President as per the President’s contract.

 Duties of the Vice-Chairperson